 Jury selection will start in October for Trump Organization criminal trial

-NEW YORK — A judge has cleared the way for a criminal case against the Trump Organization and its former chief financial officer to move ahead in October in state court in New York.
+NEW YORK — A judge has cleared the way for a trial in the criminal case against the Trump Organization and its longtime chief financial officer, Allen Weisselberg, to begin this fall.

-The case has the potential to shine a bright light on the business practices of former President Trump, through internal company records that Trump fought hard to keep secret.
+The case has the potential to shine a bright light on the business practices of former President Donald Trump, through internal company records that he fought hard to keep secret.

-In the first public courtroom proceeding in this case in almost a year, Judge Juan Merchan denied multiple defense motions to dismiss the case and ordered jury selection to begin Oct.
+In the first public courtroom proceeding in this case in almost a year, Manhattan Supreme Court Justice Juan Merchan denied multiple defense motions to dismiss the case and ordered jury selection to begin Oct.
 24.

 Weisselberg and the Trump Organization were indicted in July 2021 on charges they conspired through a variety of gimmicks and deceptions to evade federal, state and local taxes, an alleged scheme that stretched over 16 years and allegedly saved Weisselberg close to $1 million.